jembi/bsis/README.md

  * Developing intuitive and easy-to-use admin.
 Cannot depend on an onsite admin to configure databases.

 ## Solution
-The challenges listed above have influenced the design of V2V and the following design features have resulted.
+The challenges listed above have influenced the design of BSIS and the following design features have resulted.
  * Develop a browser based but locally deployable solution to avoid dependence on Internet
  * Smaller upgrade package size to allow
  * Make features configurable so that blood processing centers can turn them on/off based on their current practice